Skip to main content

 5. STANDARDS FOR ASSOCIATE PROFESSOR WITH TENURE

-To be promoted and awarded tenure, a faculty member will be expected to have demonstrated distinction in research, effectiveness in teaching, and contributions in service.
+To be promoted and awarded tenure, a faculty member will be expected to have demonstrated distinction in scholarship, effectiveness in teaching, and contributions in service.
 Furthermore, a recommendation for promotion to Associate Professor and granting of tenure must be based upon an assessment that the candidate has a high likelihood of sustained contributions to the field or profession and to the University.

 In considering tenure and promotion to the rank of Associate Professor the following standards will be applied: